vmbrasseur/Public_Speaking/CONTRIBUTING.md

 Opening an issue is a valuable form of contribution.
 Just [fill in the New Issue form](https://github.com/vmbrasseur/Public_Speaking/issues/new).

 When you open your issue, try to make it as specific and as actionable as possible.
 Open-ended issues are difficult to resolve and may be closed.

+## For more help

+If you have problems with the [pull request process](https://help.github.com/articles/creating-a-pull-request/) (for instance if you are new to GitHub), please join us in the `#public_speaking` channel on Freenode IRC and ask for assistance.

+Not familiar with IRC?
+No problem!
+[Click here for a web interface](https://webchat.freenode.net/?channels=%23public_speaking).
+Just select a nickname and then you're good to chat!

+If you prefer, just [open an issue](https://github.com/vmbrasseur/Public_Speaking/issues/new) with your question & we'll get back to you as soon as possible.